eove/orca/docs/hardware_tokens.md

 sudo apt install gpg gpg-agent scdaemon pcscd
 ```

-Insert your hardware token (Yubikey).
+Insert your hardware token.

-Quit any possibly running Yubico Authenticator.
+Quit any possibly running application that could use the hardware token (an authenticator, or a browser).

-First, make sure you can communicate with the Yubikey:
+First, make sure you can communicate with the hardware token:
 ```bash
 gpg --card-status
 ```
-should return details about your Yubikey including the serial number.
-If not, you should first fix communication with the Yubikey (missing libs, daemons, configuration etc.) before continuing.
+should return details about your hardware token including the serial number.
+If not, you should first fix communication with the hardware token (missing libs, daemons, configuration etc.) before continuing.

 Check that the smart card daemon is running:
 ```bash
 sudo systemctl status pcscd
 ```

-If not, please (re)start it after closing the Yubico Authenticator:
+If not, please (re)start it:
 ```bash
 sudo systemctl restart pcscd
 pkill gpg-agent